-Ordinary rostered shift Specified
+Ordinary rostered shift Specified Period

-Period

 8 hours or less 3 hours

 9 hours 2 hours

 10 hours 1 hour

-The amount prescribed above is set in accordance with the Overtime Meal Allowance lower tier rate applicable to public service officers through Directive No. 1/06 issued pursuant to the Public Service Act 1996 which may be amended from time to time.
+The amount prescribed above is set in accordance with the Overtime Meal Allowance lower tier rate applicable to public service officers prescribed in the Overtime Meal Allowances Directive issued and amended by the Minister responsible for industrial relations under section 54 of the Public Service Act 2008.
 The amount prescribed above will be increased from the same effective date as any future increase to the Overtime Meal Allowance lower tier rate prescribed in the Directive.